Justin99x/bl-sdk-mods/SpeedrunPractice/README.md

 ## Changelog

+### Version 1.4.1
+- Fixed issue where travel and Jakobs auto fire were not resetting back to normal state when disabling the mod.

 ### Version 1.4
 - Save states are now stored in the save file itself.
 - Added Evil Smasher stacking so that the mod can be used for All Quests.